 But this year will be unlike any other.
 With coronavirus cases spiking across the country, the department store will hold a modified version of the parade.

 Every year, thousands of spectators flock to the parade tosee the towering balloons, decorative floats, acrobats, performers and more as they make their way down the 2.5-mile stretch of Midtown.
 But this year, Macy's had to work with city and state officials to have a parade at all, according to the parade website.

 Instead, the event will take place in the one-block stretch in front of Macy's flagship store on 34th Street from 9 a.m.
 ET to noon, with no crowds in attendance to help mitigate the spread of COVID-19.
-It will be televised nationally on NBC, at 9 a.m. local time.
+It will be televised nationally on NBC on Thursday, at 9 a.m. local time.

 Making his Macy's Thanksgiving Day Parade debut this year will a 48-foot-tall version of The Boss Baby, the central character from the 2017 DreamWorks Animation film by the same name.
 Joining him will be some old favorites: Snoopy, Pikachu, Ronald McDonald, the Pillsbury Doughboy, SpongeBob and more.